Test-driven development: Development style

 There are various aspects to using test-driven development, for example the principles of "keep it simple, stupid" (KISS) and "You aren't gonna need it" (YAGNI).
-By focusing on writing only the code necessary to pass tests, designs can often be cleaner and clearer than is achieved by other methods.
+By focusing on writing only the code needed to pass tests, designs can often be cleaner and clearer than is achieved by other methods.
 In Test-Driven Development by Example, Kent Beck also suggests the principle "Fake it till you make it".

 To achieve some advanced design concept such as a design pattern, tests are written that generate that design.
 The code may remain simpler than the target pattern, but still pass all required tests.
 This can be unsettling at first but it allows the developer to focus only on what is important.

-Writing the tests first: The tests should be written before the functionality that is to be tested.
+Writing the tests first: The tests should be written before the function that is to be tested.
 This has been claimed to have many benefits.
 It helps ensure that the application is written for testability, as the developers must consider how to test the application from the outset rather than adding it later.
 It also ensures that tests for every feature gets written.
 Additionally, writing the tests first leads to a deeper and earlier understanding of the product requirements, ensures the effectiveness of the test code, and maintains a continual focus on software quality.

 When writing feature-first code, there is a tendency by developers and organizations to push the developer on to the next feature, even neglecting testing entirely.
 The first TDD test might not even compile at first, because the classes and methods it requires may not yet exist.
-Nevertheless, that first test functions as the beginning of an executable specification.
+Nevertheless, that first test functions as the start of an executable specification.

 Each test case fails initially: This ensures that the test really works and can catch an error.
-Once this is shown, the underlying functionality can be implemented.
+Once this is shown, the underlying function can be implemented.
 This has led to the "test-driven development mantra", which is "red/green/refactor", where red means fail and green means pass.
 Test-driven development constantly repeats the steps of adding test cases that fail, passing them, and refactoring.
 Receiving the expected test results at each stage reinforces the developer's mental model of the code, boosts confidence and increases productivity.